Eric Money

-Eric Money (born February 6, 1955) is a retired American professional basketball player.
+Eric Money (born February 6, 1955) is an American former professional basketball player.

 Amateur career

 A 6'0" guard out of Kettering High School in Detroit, Michigan, Money played alongside fellow future NBA players Lindsay Hairston and Coniel Norman in helping Kettering win the 1971 Detroit Public School League title.
 After graduating high school in 1972, Money played collegiately at Arizona.
 Money was a member of the first class eligible to play as a freshman, averaging 19.9 ppg, but would declare for a draft hardship eligibility and would leave the Wildcats after averaging 18.1 ppg in his sophomore season.

 Professional career

-Money was drafted by the hometown Detroit Pistons in the second round (33rd overall pick) of the 1974 NBA Draft and started playing in the NBA at 19 years old.
-He was forced into a starting role in the 1975-76 Detroit Pistons season when an injury to starter Kevin Porter after 19 games provided Money with an opportunity for extensive playing time.
+Money was drafted by the hometown Detroit Pistons in the second round (33rd overall pick) of the 1974 NBA draft and started playing in the NBA at 19 years old.
+He was forced into a starting role in the 1975–76 Detroit Pistons season when an injury to starter Kevin Porter after 19 games provided Money with an opportunity for extensive playing time.
 He responded with a 13.0 ppg, 4.2 apg, helping the Pistons to their first playoff series victory since 1962.
-The trade of Porter in the 1977-78 season gave Money the job outright and he had his best professional season, averaging 18.6 ppg and 4.7 apg.
+The trade of Porter in the 1977–78 season gave Money the job outright and he had his best professional season, averaging 18.6 ppg and 4.7 apg.